If there’s a topic that has been discussed in online forums since time immemorial, it has to be Acceptance Criteria.

 Shoddy product increments.

-If you’re looking to learn about acceptance criteria, its purpose, types, its format, and more, then this blog post will be your guide.
+If you’re looking to learn about acceptance criteria, its purpose, types, its format, and more — then this blog post with the real-life acceptance criteria examples and user story templates will be your guide.

 What is Acceptance Criteria?

-Acceptance Criteria is the set of predefined conditions that must be fulfilled to ensure that the product fulfill end-users expectations.
+Acceptance Criteria is the set of predefined conditions that must be fulfilled to ensure that the user story is complete.

 Importance of Acceptance Criteria